Another landlord group sues Seattle over eviction moratoriums

 Witter questioned the suit’s timing, coming just days after the city announced it will channel $12 million toward rental assistance for families affected by the COVID-19 pandemic.
 The state dedicated $100 million in federal funding to rental assistance last month; $41.4 million of that went to King County.

-One goal of the lawsuit, Martin said, was to dislodge more federal, state and local funding for rental assistance.
+The RHAWA, Martin said, will continue to request more federal, state and local funding for rental assistance.
 If that’s the case, responded Witter, “Why didn’t they file this four months ago, when there was no rental assistance?
 The government is already doing what they want — already compensating them.”

 Gov. Jay Inslee will likely include some rental assistance in his budget proposal in the upcoming legislative session, said spokesperson Tara Lee, and will continue advocating more short-term rental assistance dollars from the state.